CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/General/creating-a-server.md

   ![Select vApp Template](../../images/dccf/creating-a-server2-html5.png)

-* Click __New vAPP__ a the top of the screen.
+* Click __NEW__, and select __New vAPP__.
 A popup window will appear.
 Enter a name for the new vApp you are creating &mdash; in the context of LPC on VCF, a vApp is simply a container for the objects you create.
 Once you enter a Name, click __Add Virtual Machine__.

   ![Select Name and Location](../../images/dccf/creating-a-server3-html5.png)

-* In the New VM popup window, enter a name for your Virtual Machine &mdash; this is the friendly name that will be displayed inside of vCloud Director.
+* In the New VM popup window, enter a name for your Virtual Machine &mdash; this is the friendly name that will be displayed inside of LPC on VCF.
 Enter your __Computer Name__ &mdash; the Computer Name will default to the same as the Name but can be edited as needed.
 For __Type__ of VM, select New or From Template.
 If choosing __From Template__, the Compute details can be updated in later steps.
 Click __OK__.

   ![Select Name and Location](../../images/dccf/creating-a-server4-html5.png)

-* On the New vApp window, you can add additional Virtual Machines to your vApp, or you can click __Create__.
+* On the New vApp window, you can add additional Virtual Machines to your vApp, or you can click __CREATE__.

   ![Configure Networking](../../images/dccf/creating-a-server5-html5.png)

-* After clicking __Create__ you will be navigated back to the vApps screen.
+* After clicking __CREATE__ you will be navigated back to the vApps screen.
 If you would like to update details within your vApp or VM and to add a Network, locate your vApp and click __Details__.

   ![Configure Networking](../../images/dccf/creating-a-server6-html5.png)